bojanpc/bojanpc/README.md

 - 🔭 I’m currently working on private b2b Magento Commerce Projects
 - 🌱 I’m currently learning how to share my knowledge
-- 👯 I’m looking to collaborate on Magento Projects
+- 👯 I’m looking to collaborate and help eCommerce to grow together
-- 🤔 I’m looking for help with clients management.
+- 🤔 I’m looking for help on new leads that we can prove our self.
--
+- to make use of github so far as next development platform,
 - 📫 How to reach me: ...
 - ... skype: bojanpc
 - ...
 You know bojanpc@gmail.com could be lucky chance.